-Frame rates inside a video file are often incorrect, which is why relying on frame rates or timing metadata to calculate speeds can produce errors.
+Frame rates inside a video file are often incorrect, which is why relying on frame rates or other timing metadata to calculate speeds can produce inaccurate measurements.

-The VFR Lightboard provides simple and fast method for calculating speeds in different situations to a defined margin of error.
+The VFR Lightboard provides simple, fast, and accurate methodology for calculating vehicle speeds from video to a defined margin of error.

 VFR Light Board Physical Dimensions